dganguli/robust-pca/README.md

 Robust-PCA
 ==========

 A Python implementation of R-PCA using principle component pursuit by alternating directions.
-The theory and implementation of the algorithm is described here: http://statweb.stanford.edu/~candes/papers/RobustPCA.pdf
+The theory and implementation of the algorithm is described here: https://arxiv.org/pdf/0912.3599.pdf (doi > 10.1145/1970392.1970395)

 ```python
 # generate low rank synthetic data